michalc/geolog/PREFERENCES.md

 - Prefer to have lower cyclomatic complexity rather than slightly more efficient code
 - Prefer to have a less code in branches rather than more
 - Prefer to set a variable in branch rather than code that does something
+- Prefer to have one way of doing something rather than two.
+Example: getting config into code.
+- Prefer to explicitly set parameters in all cases rather overriding a default.
+- Prefer to rename variables rather than leaving unclear or inconsistent names live on in the code base.
+- Prefer to pass a few more variables around rather than saving state.
+E.g. in root for this, could have a `mapsLoaded` variable that is changed when the Google Maps API is loaded.
+However, no need for this, can just have the 2 callbacks, render(false) and render(true), and re-render the root element as needed.

 ## UI